Addressing some of your questions

 - Can I get a double major?
 Because Swarthmore requires only twelve courses in engineering for an Engineering Major, students are able to easily double major in four years without taking overloads.
 Common double majors include Economics, Mathematics and Computer Science.
 However, students at Swarthmore are a diverse group and we have had double majors with Philosophy, Political Science, Religion, Music, and just about any other degree offered by the college.
 If you choose not to invest all of the time for a double major, a minor is also a possibility; this gives you the opportunity to study a topic in depth without requiring the commitment of a full major.

 - Can I take a semester abroad?
 Many of our students take a semester abroad.
-Recent choices have included schools in Australia, New Zealand, England, Ireland, Scotland, Poland and Spain.
+Recent choices have included schools in Australia, New Zealand, England, Ireland, Scotland, Poland, South Africa and Spain.

 - What opportunities for research are there and how early on in one's engineering education are these opportunities available?
-Engineering students are encouraged to become involved in faculty research, and we show students in the first half-credit course (ENGR 005) around the faculty labs and discuss what projects are going on.
+Engineering students are encouraged to become involved in faculty research by touring all of the new research labs in Singer Hall and discuss with the faculty the projects they are working on.
 In the end, between a quarter and third of all students join in faculty research, many finding their names on a published paper.

 - How cutting-edge is the equipment in the Engineering department?
-Our major concern when choosing equipment is how well it will help students learn.
-We may not have all of the multi-million-dollar lab equipment available at larger universities, but any equipment that we do have is fully available for hands-on use by undergraduates for class work and individual projects.
+The department is now located in Singer Hall a start-of-the art new building on campus.
+While we have relocated a large amount of our equipment from Hicks Hall, we have also made major equipment purchases for the new building.
+Our major concern when choosing equipment is how well it will help students learn and all the equipment is fully available for hands-on use by undergraduates for class work and individual projects.
 Alumni often report that one of the greatest benefit of their Swarthmore Engineering education was that they learned how to figure out how to make something work.

 - How many students are in your program?
 We start with roughly forty potential majors every year and usually graduate about twenty to thirty (see next question).
 Most of the students who leave the program choose to do so because they find something at the college that interests them more than engineering; our program gives you the flexibility to explore many interests.